dfuchslin/content/docs/content/post/2018-12-13-connecting-to-a-remote-dockerd-on-rancheros-on-freenas.md

 Last summer I migrated from an old QNAP NAS to FreeNAS.
-I also started using docker containers with RancherOS, via<a href="https://www.ixsystems.com/documentation/freenas/11/vms.html#docker-rancher-vm"> the FreeNAS-provided virtual machine image</a>.
+I also started using docker containers with RancherOS, via [the FreeNAS-provided virtual machine image](https://www.ixsystems.com/documentation/freenas/11/vms.html#docker-rancher-vm).
 I initially installed all my containers using the RancherOS cli (ssh into the machine), but now I am moving my container configurations out of the VM cli and versioning them so that I can at any point rebuild (or upgrade) the RancherOS disk image, and be able to reload all my containers.
 So I want to be able to run docker commands from my localhost cli, but have them be run on the RancherOS docker daemon.

 <!--more-->